Lillian1070/showcase_sql_3/README.md

 *Note: This section is updated on 02/18/2025.*

-Upon review, I realized that the temp tables can be performed in a single statement without a `WITH` clause, making the query more concise.
+Upon review, I realized that the temp tables can be replaced with inline subqueries, removing the need for a `WITH` clause.
+This makes the query more concise and avoids the creation of temporary tables.

 ```sql